isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 </details>

-### NDVI chart with cloud screening at the pixel level with Cloud Score+ for Sentinel-2
+### 7. Improved NDVI chart with cloud screening at the pixel level with Cloud Score+ for Sentinel-2

 <details>